opea-project/docs/guide/k8s_install_kubespray.md

 ### How to deploy a single node Kubernetes?

-Deploying single-node K8s is similar as two-node K8s cluster.
+Deploying a single-node K8s cluster is very similar to setting up a multi-node (>=2) K8s cluster.

 Follow the previous [Step 1.
-Set up Kubespray and Ansible](#step-1-set-up-kubespray-and-ansible) to set up environment.
+Set up Kubespray and Ansible](#step-1-set-up-kubespray-and-ansible) to set up the environment.

 And then in [Step 2.
 Build your own inventory](#step-2-build-your-own-inventory), you can create single-node Ansible inventory by copying the single-node inventory sample as following: